James T. Baldwin: Early life, work and teaching

+Ongoing work: eco-technology design and development

 Baldwin was at the center of experimentation with geodesic domes, an unconventional building-design approach – explored by Fuller – that maximizes strength and covered area in relation to materials used.
+Baldwin's initial involvement with solar energy was during that very experimental, ad-lib phase when much was moving from principles or theory into actual development He worked closely with Dr. John Todd and the other New Alchemists involved with "The Ark" project in Cape Cod.
+Here he pioneered a type of integrated greenhouse, proving that a kind of indoor farming was possible in a cold-winter climate: he designed and tested a system for raising vegetables, protein (fresh-water fish raised in tanks), and even bananas, indoors in winter.

-He also dove enthusiastically into the application of renewable energy sources in homes and in food-production facilities, working with Integrated Life Support Systems Laboratories (ILS, in New Mexico) and with Dr. John Todd and the other New Alchemists involved with "The Ark" project.
-Baldwin's initial involvement with solar energy was during that very experimental, ad-lib phase when much was moving from principles or theory into actual development.
-In the 1970s, at ILS, he was the co-developer of what was touted as the world's first building to be heated and otherwise powered by solar and wind power exclusively.
+Baldwin dove enthusiastically into the application of renewable energy sources in homes, as well, working with Integrated Life Support Systems Laboratories (ILS, in New Mexico).In the 1970s, at ILS, he was the co-developer of what was touted as the world's first building to be heated and otherwise powered by solar and wind power exclusively.

 At Prince Edward Island, Baldwin perfected his greenhouse design: successfully maintaining banana trees.
 He used several water tanks filled with tilapia, as a source of natural fertilizer for his hydroponics system.
 His greenhouse included a volume of compost for the production of heat, which was recirculated by ceiling fans.
 All of these are now the staples for the components of modern greenhouse construction design.

-Baldwin referred to his own rural home as "a three-dimensional sketchpad".
+Baldwin built upon Fuller's ideas and methods, but benefited from advantages in materials development and ecological science.
+He referred to his own rural home as "a three-dimensional sketchpad".

 During the first Jerry Brown administration, Baldwin worked in the California Office of Appropriate Technology.
 After the 1970s, Baldwin continued to work as a designer in association with numerous organizations and projects.
 He organized for himself a mobile design studio and machine workshop (in a van pulling an Airstream trailer), to drive to various projects across America.